 Once you’ve got the travel bug, it’s kind of difficult to get rid of.
 (Not that you’d want to!)

-It had only been a couple of weeks since I’d returned from Wisconsin, USA, when I felt the sudden urge to do some more exploring!
-That and leaving my American boyfriend is always tough, so I was up for a weekend getaway with the sis to turn my frown upside down.
+It had only been a couple of weeks since I’d returned from Wisconsin, USA when I felt the sudden urge to do some more exploring!
+That and leaving my American boyfriend is always tough, so I was up for a weekend getaway to Edinburgh with the sis to turn my frown upside down.

-I’d been to Edinburgh once before late last Summer (read about it here) and came home absolutely buzzing.
-Not only does Edinburgh look pretty, with an abundance of old stone buildings, park greenery and (of course) the castle perched on its mound overlooking the city, but it feels… well, alive.
+I’d been to the Scottish city once before late last Summer (read about it here) and came home absolutely buzzing.
+Not only does Edinburgh look pretty, with an abundance of old stone buildings, park greenery and (of course) the castle perched on its mound overlooking the city, but it also feels… Well, alive.

 What I mean by that is there are people everywhere, much like London, from all corners of the globe.
 It’s such a touristic place but it differs from London City Centre in the sense that it doesn’t feel too overcrowded.
 There’s just a really good vibe about it!